wp-plugins/ns-seo-custom-fields/README.txt

 With this plugin, you can specify up to 3 custom fields that you'd like to count as "content" (works for normal posts, pages AND custom post types!) when keyword scoring takes place.
 Say hello to accurate keyword statistics again.

-If you want even more functionality, like support for ACF Repeater and Flexible Content fields, including custom fields in Yoast's automatic meta descriptions, or specifiying unlimited custom fields, [check out our Pro version!](https://neversettle.iljmp.com/1/ns-automation-for-wordpress-seo)
+If you want even more functionality, like support for ACF Repeater and Flexible Content fields, including custom fields in Yoast's automatic meta descriptions, or specifiying unlimited custom fields, [check out our Pro version!](http://neversettle.it/ns-automation)

 == Installation ==

 1. Log in to your WordPress site as an administrator
 2. Ensure that [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo) is installed.
-3. Use the built-in Plugins tools to install NS Cloner from the repository or Upload the ns-cloner directory to the /wp-content/plugins/ directory
+3. Use the built-in Plugins tools to install from the repository or unzip and Upload the plugin directory to /wp-content/plugins/
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Access the plugin settings in the admin menu via **SEO** > **Custom Fields Analysis**
 6. Enter the post_meta key(s) of the custom field(s) you'd like to be included in content keyword scoring.